Phase Diagram of Active Brownian Spheres: Crystallization and the Metastability of Motility-Induced Phase Separation

-The remarkably narrow window of density ($0.64 \le \phi \le 0.65$) where active crystal growth can be observed in simulation makes evident why the 3D active order-disorder transition has, to our knowledge, previously eluded observation.
-That this nucleation window occurs near maximal packing can be understood from general ideas of classical nucleation theory, which has successfully described the nucleation of 2D active liquids~\cite{Richard2016NucleationParticles, Redner2016ClassicalAssembly}.
-In this framework, the characteristic crystal nucleation rate should be governed by the product of the inverse fluid relaxation time $\tau_f^{-1}$ and the probability $P_{\text{CN}}$ of forming the critical nucleus in the course of spontaneous fluctuations~\cite{Note4}.
+The remarkably narrow window of density ($0.64 \le \phi \le 0.65$) where active crystal growth can be observed makes evident why the 3D active order-disorder transition has, to our knowledge, previously eluded observation.
+That this nucleation window occurs near maximal packing can be understood from general ideas of classical nucleation theory, which has successfully described the nucleation of 2D active liquids~\cite{Richard2016, Redner2016, Levis2017}.
+In this framework, the characteristic crystal nucleation rate should be governed by the product of the inverse fluid relaxation time $\tau_{\rm fluid}^{-1}$ and the probability $P_{\rm CN}$ of forming the critical nucleus in the course of spontaneous fluctuations~\footnote{In equilibrium, this probability follows from the critical nucleus free energy barrier height (along the appropriate reaction coordinate), e.g.,~$P_{ \text {CN}}\sim \qopname o{exp}[-\Delta G^{ \dagger }/k_{ B}T]$.}.

-Based on this perspective, high densities are generally considered inhospitable for nucleation, since fluids typically vitrify near maximal packing, i.e., $\tau_f$ diverges.
-Highly active fluids, however, exhibit no sign of glassy dynamics up to a density of (at least~\cite{Note5}) $\phi=0.635$, as evidenced by the self component of the dynamic structure factor plotted in Fig.~\ref{figure2}(b).
-Significant arrest only occurs upon reaching the geometrically-frustrated maximal random limit, consistent with the findings in the emerging active glass literature~\cite{Ni2013PushingSpheres, Berthier2014NonequilibriumDisks, Flenner2016TheParticles, Berthier2017HowTransitions, Berthier2019GlassyParticles,Nandi2018AGlass,Takatori2020Motility-inducedMonolayers}.
+High densities are generally considered inhospitable for nucleation, since fluids typically vitrify near maximal packing, i.e.,~$\tau_{\rm fluid}$ diverges.
+Highly active fluids, however, exhibit no sign of glassy dynamics up to a density of (at least~\footnote{We cannot characterize the dynamics of the active fluids at $\phi =0.640$ and $0.645$, as the nucleation time is comparable to the fluid relaxation time.
+The short lifetime of these fluids also precludes the inclusion of these densities in the structural analysis presented in Figs.~\ref{figure2}(b) and \ref{figure2}(c).}) $\phi=0.635$, as evidenced by the self-component of the dynamic structure factor [Fig.~\ref{figure2}(b)].
+Significant arrest only occurs upon reaching the geometrically frustrated maximal random limit, consistent with the emerging active glass literature~\cite{Ni2013, Berthier2014, Flenner2016, Berthier2017, Berthier2019, Nandi2018, Takatori2020}.